-SA Objectives Assessment Criteria To protect people's health, communities and • Will the plan/proposal have an adverse impact on levels of nuisance including dust, particulate 1 local environmental quality from the adverse emissions, noise (including traffic noise), vibration, visual amenity and light pollution? effects of waste management.
-Will it redress environmental inequalities within the plan area? • Will the plan/proposal support the creation of healthier lifestyles through, for example, the 2 To maintain green infrastructure and open provision of new or improved open space? space.
-Will it have an adverse impact on the green infrastructure network?
-Will it lead to a loss of open space / reduction in public access?
-To promote sustainable modes of transport, Will the plan/proposal reduce overall transport distances for waste?
-3 reduce the need to travel and improve choice , and use of more sustainable transport modes.
-Will it reduce/increase road congestion?
-4 To conserve and enhance the historic Will the plan/proposal have an adverse impact upon heritage assets and/or their setting? environment, heritage assets and their settings. • Will the plan/proposal have an adverse impact on local landscape character or on townscapes?
-To maintain and enhance the quality and Will it have an adverse affect on the openness of the Green Belt?
-5 character of North London's townscapes and Will it affect areas of public open space? landscapes.
-Will it lead to landscape/townscape improvements?
-Will it result in development that is sympathetic to its surroundings?
-To maintain, protect and enhance biodiversity, Will the plan/proposal have an adverse impact upon protected sites or species?
-6 protected species, habitats, geodiversity and Will it restore or create new habitat? features of geological interest.
-Will it lead to the loss of, or impact on the integrity of, BAP habitats or species? • Will the plan/proposal help to avoid inappropriate development in areas at risk of flooding?
-Will it exacerbate vulnerability to flooding?
-7 To reduce and manage flood risk Will the plan reduce flood risk through the use of SUDS?
-Will the plan involve the reconfiguration of existing sites or development of a flood alleviation scheme?
-8 To adapt to, and reduce the impacts of, climate Will the plan/proposal help to reduce vulnerability to the impacts of climate change?
-J change.
+SA Objectives Assessment Criteria To protect people's health, communities and • Will the plan/proposal have an adverse impact on levels of nuisance including dust, particulate 1 local environmental quality from the adverse emissions, noise (including traffic noise), vibration, visual amenity and light pollution? effects of waste management. • Will it redress environmental inequalities within the plan area?
+To maintain among infrastructure and among • Will the plan/proposal support the creation of healthier lifestyles through, for example, the 2 ro maintain green infrastructure and open Will it have an adverse impact on the green infractructure network? space. • Will it lead to a loss of open space (reduction in public access?
+To promote sustainable modes of transport • Will the plan/proposal reduce overall transport distances for waste? З reduce the need to travel and improve choice • Will it reduce waste-related car and lorry traffic and increase sustainable transport use?
+5 and use of more sustainable transport modes • Will it reduce/increase road congestion?
+To conserve and enhance the historic • Will the plan/proposal have an adverse impact upon heritage assets and/or their setting?
+4 environment, heritage assets and their settings. • Will the plan/proposal have an adverse impact on local landscape character or on townscapes?
+To maintain and enhance the quality and ٠ Will it have an adverse affect on the openness of the Green Belt?
+5 character of North London's townscapes and ٠ Will it affect areas of public open space? landscapes. • Will it lead to landscape/townscape improvements? ٠ Will it result in development that is sympathetic to its surroundings?
+To maintain, protect and enhance biodiversity, ٠ Will the plan/proposal have an adverse impact upon protected sites or species?
+6 protected species, habitats, geodiversity and ٠ Will it restore or create new habitat? features of geological interest. ٠ Will it lead to the loss of, or impact on the integrity of, BAP habitats or species? ٠ Will the plan/proposal help to avoid inappropriate development in areas at risk of flooding? ٠ Will it exacerbate vulnerability to flooding?
+7 To reduce and manage flood risk • Will the plan reduce flood risk through the use of SUDS? • Will the plan involve the reconfiguration of existing sites or development of a flood alleviation To adapt to and reduce the impacts of elimete schemer 8 to adapt to, and reduce the impacts of, climate • will the plan/proposal help to reduce vulnerability to the impacts of climate change? change.